yemanbh/BM-Spatial-Analysis/README.md

-# Spatial Mapping of Bone Marrow Microevironment using Deep Learning
+# Spatial Mapping of Bone Marrow Microenvironment using Deep Learning

-This repository contains scripts developed for spatial mapping of the hematopoietic ecosytem of bone marrow and the mosaic bone marrow tissue.
+This repository contains the implementation of methods described in our paper, "Deep Learning Enables Spatial Mapping of the Mosaic Microenvironment of Myeloma Bone Marrow Trephine Biopsies" [paper](https://aacrjournals.org/cancerres/article/84/3/493/733845), which got published at the American Association for Cancer Research (AACR) Journal.
+Our paper was on the cover of the February 2024 AACR publication volume.
+The code is also available in CodeOcean with a docker image and test whole slide image ([code in CodeOcean](https://codeocean.com/capsule/0863619/tree/v1 )).

 ## Implementation
 - Fully implemented in Python